-The end of October is a desperate time for me as I try and balance good weather with dwindling fishing opportunities.
+The end of October is a desperate time for me as I try to balance good weather with dwindling fishing opportunities.
 It had been raining cats and dogs the week prior, but the weekend promised to be glorious and sunny.
-In anticipation of a final foray into the woods in search of fall trout, I convinced my wife that she had to visit her sister.
+In anticipation of a final foray into the woods for fall trout, I convinced my wife that she had to visit her sister.
 After doing a “dump and run”, I headed the truck north through Baltimore on I-95.
-A quick turn onto Rt 24 took me directly to the Rocks State Park where Deer Creek is heavily stocked.
+A quick turn onto Rt 24 took me to the Rocks State Park where Deer Creek is heavily stocked.

-Forming an opinion without being able to see the bottom, Deer Creek looks like a pretty good stream.
+Forming an opinion without being able to see the bottom, I think Deer Creek looks like a pretty good stream.
 Extrapolating from my experience elsewhere in Maryland, I’m sure the bottom is sand and mud and the trout that are deposited here do not survive much beyond the stocking season.
-However, there is plenty of water to distribute pressure and the road runs next to the creek for its entire distance.
-Unfortunately, there are few pull offs for those who want to park right next to the river.
-There are parking areas at the points marked on the map, and a few others randomly distributed along the stream, but not that many.
+However, there is plenty of water to distribute pressure, and the road runs next to the creek for the entire distance.
+Unfortunately, few pull-offs exist for those who want to park near the river.
+There are parking areas at the points marked on the map and a few others randomly distributed along the stream, but not that many.

 A final point to make is that the creek appears to be easily fishable.
 While there are trees on the banks, they do not obscure the creek and will not interfere with casting.
 There are trees and logs that have fallen into the creek that provide obvious targets and holding structure for fish.
 In short, this might be a good place to teach somebody how to fly fish given the greater width of the stream and the lack of overhead obstructions.